 Who we are

-The Parish Council, set up by law to represent the residents of Northchurch, has eight councillors who are elected every 4 years, all volunteers, and live in or near Northchurch.
-The last elections took place in 2019 and the next are due in May 2022.
+The Parish Council, set up by law to represent the residents of Northchurch, has eight councillors who are elected every 4 years, all volunteers and live in or near Northchurch.
+The last elections took place in and May 2023 the next is due in May 2027.
 If a vacancy arises between elections, councillors may be appointed (co-opted) to the council.
 If you are interested in becoming a councillor, please contact the Clerk.

 When we meet